-Alleyways twist and turn, leading deep into the labyrinth of the walled Old Town of Rhodes.
+Alleyways twist and turn, leading deep into the labyrinth of Rhodes’ walled Old Town.
 Stone buttresses arch overhead as narrow passageways open on to leafy squares.
 Medieval mansions stand next to Byzantine chapels, Turkish baths and turreted palaces.
 All that’s missing are armoured knights galloping past and a Gothic princess crying out from a tower window.
 The museums are excellent, but the history of this place can be felt in the buildings, squares and streets themselves.

-Get there: take a 35-minute flight or a 5-hour ferry from Karpathos, heading northeast across the Aegean Sea.
+Get there: Take a 35-minute flight or a five-hour ferry from Karpathos, heading northeast across the Aegean Sea.

 Kalymnos: best for life by the sea

 A boat chugs into Pothia harbour, colourful paint peeling from its railings and the taste of salt heavy all around.
 It’s the perfect vantage point to see the spirit of Kalymnos bursting forth at its most lively.
 The air is filled with the sounds of fishermen unloading their boats, of dishes banging at the waterside cafes, and of mopeds zipping past at full throttle.